 What does monitoring involve?

-The Garden Butterfly Monitoring Scheme asks volunteers to make a count of the maximum number of each butterfly species seen in their garden during a 15-minute period, when air temperature is at least 15° C. Surveyors can choose to count from a fixed point or from a walk around the garden, but the same method must be used each time for the count to ensure consistency of effort between counts.
+The Garden Butterfly Monitoring Scheme asks volunteers to make a count of the maximum number of each butterfly species seen in their garden during a 15-minute period, during fine weather conditions.
+Surveyors can choose to count from a fixed point or from a walk around the garden, but the same method must be used each time for the count to ensure consistency of effort between counts.
 Ideally surveyors are encouraged to make at least one monitoring count each week but more frequent count can also be made.

 If you would like to participate in this monitoring scheme please email email@example.com where help will be provided to register your garden on our system to get you started.